Danaus chrysippus: Batesian mimicry

 Batesian mimics are palatable species which mimic unpalatable species, and D. chrysippus is a model for several Batesian mimics, including H. misippus, P. poggei, M. marshalli, and P. dardanus in east Africa.
 Batesian mimicry is only effective so long as the mimic is less common than the model, or predators will learn that the mimics are in fact edible and then attempt to eat the similar-looking unpalatable butterflies.

 Müllerian mimicry

 Müllerian mimicry occurs when multiple species which are all unpalatable evolve to resemble one another.
 In this case, the relative abundance of each species does not have a deleterious effect on any others, because a predator which eats any one of them will be deterred from eating any similar-looking butterflies.
 In Uganda, D. chrysippus has several Müllerian mimics, including A. encedon and A. encedana.

-Genetics
+Systematics and evolution

 Subspecies

 Despite the external similarity, the common tiger (D. genutia) is not closely related to the plain tiger.
 Three subspecies were considered valid in a 2005 review: